kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 i have to look through all the first level subclass choices and decide how and where what is displayed. example - the tactician has a subclass choice in the strife page, then in two places has the tactical doctrine feature, once as the grant and the second time is as a choice/exlplanation of the doctrine

-some abilities may deserve a main stats ui examples are: judgement, mantle of essence, mark, routines, growing ferocity and discipline
+some abilities may deserve a main stats ui examples are: judgement, mantle of essence, mark, routines, troubadour drama gain, growing ferocity and discipline

+subclass abilities now show but must be tailored to the subclass
 ### censor

 features do not grant the bonus skill form the domain.